manojsinghnegiwd/react-window-titlebar/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull against dev branch :D

 When developing your feature you can take advantage of `npm run dev` script provided in package.json.
 If you want to test this component run `npm run dev` inside your development folder & then inside your electron project directory run `npm link react-window-titlebar`.
 Now you will be able to import `react-window-titlebar` like a normal npm module.